TRReeve/scalasparketl/README.md

 A concept ETL process utilising spark and scala to process a large file of user info and join this data with other data from an API request in a scalable manner using Apache Spark.
 Main advantage being that it could very easily be changed to use a hadoop cluster or a data stream as its sink to process.
-Due due to being a distributed computation framework it can also be expanded to process larger datasets.
+Due due to Spark being a distributed computation framework it can also be expanded to process larger datasets.

 the end point for now is a JSON file but could as easily be loaded into a database or a cassandra cache etc.